We think this movie stands out for:

 What parents need to know

-Parents need to know that this inspirational fact-based drama includes unvarnished discussions and representations of 1930s racism, including a brutal lynching scene (the victim's body is shown burned and hung).
+Parents need to know that The Great Debaters is an inspirational fact-based drama that includes unvarnished discussions and representations of 1930s racism, including a brutal lynching scene (the victim's body is shown burned and hung).
 There are also a couple of fight scenes, a confrontation between rural white bullies and an African-American professor, and a scene in which a bloodied, beaten African-American prisoner has been abused by white sheriff.
 A sex scene is brief and romantic (no graphic images).
 Language includes repeated uses of "hell" and the "N" word.
 Some drinking and pipe-smoking.

 What's the story?